nasiriium/Assignment-06/README.md

 # Assignment-06
  1) What is the difference between var, let, and const?
  Answer: var - This is the old way.
-When you make variable with var, it works in whole function or globally.
-You can change the value and even declare it again with same name.
+When we make variable with var, it works in whole function or globally.
+We can change the value and even declare it again with same name.
          let - This is newer from ES6.
 The difference is "block scope" - means it only works inside the curly braces {} where we created it.
 We can change its value later, but we cannot declare same variable name    twice in same scope. const-Also from ES6 with block scope like let.
 The main thing is we cannot change value after we set it.
 2) What is the difference between map(), forEach(), and filter()?